nuuuwan/news_lk3_data/README.md

 Dissanayake retained the posts of Minister of Defence, and Minister of Finance, Planning and Digital Economy.

-1. Prime Minister and Minister of Education, Higher Education and Vocational Training – Harini Amarasuriya
+1. Finance, Economic Development and Defence – President Anura Kumara Dissanayake

-2. Minister of Foreign Affairs, Foreign Employment and Tourism – Vijitha Herath
+2. Prime Minister and Minister of Education, Higher Education and Vocational Training – Harini Amarasuriya

-3. Minister of Public Administration and local government – Chandana Abeyratne
+3. Minister of Foreign Affairs, Foreign Employment and Tourism – Vijitha Herath

-4. Minister of Justice and National Integration – Harshana Nanayakkara
+4. Minister of Public Administration and local government – Chandana Abeyratne

-6. Minister of Agriculture, Livestock and Land – Don Lalkantha
+5. Minister of Justice and National Integration – Harshana Nanayakkara

-7. Minister of urban Development, Construction, Housing – Anura Karunathilaka
+7. Minister of Agriculture, Livestock and Land – Don Lalkantha

-8. Minister of Fisheries, Aquatic and Ocean Resources – Ramalingam Chandrasekar
+8. Minister of urban Development, Construction, Housing – Anura Karunathilaka

-9. Minister of Rural Development, Social Security and Community Empowerment – Upali Pannilage
+9. Minister of Fisheries, Aquatic and Ocean Resources – Ramalingam Chandrasekar

 ...